ericdaat/ericdaat.github.io/_posts/2017-10-20-install-tensorflow-gpu-linux.md

 ## Docker Image

-If you are familiar with [Docker](https://www.docker.com/), I'd recommend you have a look at the [Tensorflow Docker Image](https://hub.docker.com/r/tensorflow/tensorflow/).
+If you are familiar with [Docker](https://www.docker.com/), I recommend you have a look at the [Tensorflow Docker Image](https://hub.docker.com/r/tensorflow/tensorflow/).
 It's already configured with the latest drivers and can run on CPU or GPU.

 If you're not familiar with Docker, you should definitely learn using it.
 Here are some links to get you started: